jarden015/View-Sync/README.md

 The clicks in the corner and inside the player do get blocked from the stuff underneath.

-It works with my bluetooth headphone commands (play/pause, next song, last song, volume).
+It works with my bluetooth headphone buttons (play/pause, next song, last song, volume).

 If a valid link (music.youtube.com/watch and a valid youtube id which is on the share menu inside music.youtube.com) is on the clipboard when "play click" is pressed it loads that song for the click.